Tian0426/CL-HAR/README.md

 pip install -r requirements.txt
 ```

+For the version of torch and torchvision, we found torch==1.8.0 and torchvision==0.9.0 work fine on cuda 11.6 (Tesla V100).
+The version of these packages should be subject to the cuda version on your device

 ## Quick Start
 To train contrastive models on UCIHAR dataset, run the following script.
 ```